Best VR Controllers in 2025: Tracking, Comfort, Real-World Results

 Meta Touch Pro Controllers

-The Touch Pro introduces on-controller cameras, eliminating the blind spots that come with inside-out tracking.
-In extended mixed-reality builds and sculpting sessions, we observed consistent precision even when reaching behind the head or to the floor.
-The dock keeps them topped up and ready to grab, though the added sensors make them heavier.
+The Touch Pro introduces on-controller cameras, which eliminates many of the blind spots that come with headset-only inside-out tracking.
+In extended mixed-reality builds, 3D sculpting sessions, and productivity apps, we saw consistent precision even when reaching behind our head or down to the floor.
+The charging dock keeps the controllers topped up and ready to grab, though the added sensors and internal processor make them heavier than Touch Plus.

 Pros